eastrong23/Coding-Projects/AB testing in R/README.md

 ## Challenges & Learnings
 - **Data imbalance**: The control group contained only 10 samples, while the treatment group had 28 samples.
 This uneven distribution limited the robustness of statistical comparisons.
 - **Test selection**: Precision and recall data did not always follow a normal distribution across groups.
 As a result, the Mann-Whitney U test was used instead of the more common t-test.
 - **Power analysis**: When estimating the sample size required for 80% power, the effect size for recall was too small.
-Under the fixed treatment group size, the required control group sample size could not be determined.
+Under the fixed treatment group size, the sample size needed for the control group could not be determined.

 ## Tech Stack
 - R
 - dplyr, ggplot2
 - Statistical testing (power.t2n.test, Mann-Whitney U test)